-The Academy meets Thursday evenings from 6:00 p.m. to 8:30 p.m. and committed and regular attendance is imperative.
-Our next Academy begins March 9, 2023, with graduation on May 18, 2023.
-No class will be held the week of March 16th in honor of Spring Break.
+The Academy meets Monday evenings from 6:00 p.m. to 8:30 p.m. and committed and regular attendance is imperative.
+The Spring 2024 class will begin Monday, February 26, 2024, and will end Monday, May 6, 2024.
 Class topics and field trips include the following:

 - Introduction and the Criminal Justice Process and Ethics

 - Grand Jury, Intake and Domestic Violence